GuanceCloud/datakit/internal/export/doc/en/inputs/cat.md

 </config>
 ```

-> Note: The 9529 port in the configuration is the HTTP port of the Datakit.
+> Note: The 9529 port in the configuration is the HTTP port of the DataKit.
 2280 is the 2280 port opened by the cat input.

 <!-- markdownlint-disable MD046 -->